SystemsApproach/private5g/arch.rst

 so in a decidely software-based and cloud-centric way.
-This lays the foundation for the rest of the book, and is a marked change from the conventional approach, whereby an operator bought closed and proprietry base stations and core applicances from one of a handful of vendors.
+This lays the foundation for the rest of the book, and is a marked change from the conventional approach, whereby an operator bought closed and proprietary base stations and core appliances from one of a handful of vendors.

 To make the discussion as concrete as possible, we use an open source